tonyastolfi/hittop/hittop/concurrent/README.md

 stack.
 As it is, we must give the compiler a little help by using `hittop::util::TailCall`, which is essentially a zero-argument function that returns an instance of its own type.
-Wherever we have a tail-call in the code above, we replace that by returning the unexecuted function/lambda.
+Wherever we have a tail-call in the code above, we replace that by returning the unexecuted function/lambda (i.e. the continuation).
 Usage of this pattern at the top level looks like:

 ```C++
 TailCall tc = pair->RunSecondTC(...); // or RunFirstTC(...)